jnstockley/jnstockley.github.io/index.md

    ```

    ### Address Book REST

+   A RESTful API for the Address Book Java Program

    ```markdown
    Extremely Overdue Update!!!!!
 I lot has happened since I last posted an update!
 I had mys server up for a bit but currently it is   down due to a corrupted kernel on my sevrer!
 I am trying right now to recover the data on the server to save reinstall time!
 Wish me luck.
 I am also going to be working on rewritng this program to add new features to it once I have finished the CLI version!
 Thanks!